 Not Doing More For Others

-Not Appreciating Your Youth
+Not Taking Advantage of Your Youth

 They say youth is wasted on the young, and that’s undeniably true.
 While you may have thought you were uncool, unattractive, and not so great at 18, by the time you’re 50, it’s highly likely you’ll regret not appreciating that fast metabolism or your group of friends, and generally being so hard on yourself at the time.